Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

 Use HTML headings for headings only.
 Don't use headings to make text BIG or bold.
 Each HTML heading has a default size.
 However, you can specify the size for any heading with the style attribute, using the CSS font-size property.

 The < hr> tag defines a thematic break in an HTML page, and is most often displayed as a horizontal rule.
 The < hr> element is used to separate content (or define a change) in an HTML page.
 The < hr> tag is an empty tag, which means that it has no end tag.
-Also use < br> if you want a line break (a new line) without starting a new paragraph
+Also use < br> if you want a line break (a new line) without starting a new paragraph.

 The HTML < pre> element defines preformatted text.
 The text inside a < pre> element is displayed in a fixed-width font (usually Courier), and it preserves both spaces and line breaks: